BlackAnon22/BlackAnon22.github.io/posts/CTF Competitions/wwctf.md

 ![image](https://github.com/user-attachments/assets/fb51142f-94cf-44c7-b1c9-5d1cfdb3ea6b)

 All that's left now is to read the flag, this command should do it `echo "$(cd ../../../ && cat flag)"`

+It is evident from the above screenshot that the `flag` file most likely contains the flag but then it has read-only access, while the `readflag` is an executable that likely allows me to read the `flag` file.

+So, to get the flag I just ran the `readflag` executable